The Mission (band): Children

-By the summer of 1987, Hussey had already written some new material that was first aired during the band's summer festival shows and U2 warm-up performances.
-The Mission enlisted the help of John Paul Jones to produce their second album, Children, engineered by Mark 'Spike' Stent.
-In October of the same year, Hussey became a father to a girl named Hannah, an event that inspired much of the lyrical content.
-Musically, the band moved more towards a Led Zeppelin-inspired hard rock style.
-In January 1988, the band recorded some additional material in London together with Stent.
+By 1987, Hussey had written new material that was first played during the band's summer festival shows and U2 warm-up performances.
+The Mission enlisted Led Zeppelin's John Paul Jones to produce their second studio album, Children, engineered by Mark 'Spike' Stent.
+In October of the same year, Hussey fathered a girl named Hannah, an event that inspired much of the lyrical content.
+The band moved more towards a Led Zeppelin-inspired hard rock style.
+In January 1988, the band recorded additional material in London with Stent.
 In February, the first single, "Tower of Strength", was released, reaching number 12 in the UK Singles Chart.
 At the end of the same month, the album appeared and charted at number 2 in the UK album chart.

-The rest of the year was taken up by the Children Play world tour, which included a six-night residency at the London Astoria, Theatre where John Paul Jones made a guest appearance on keyboards.
+The rest of the year was taken up by the Children Play world tour, including a six-night residency at the London Astoria, Theatre where John Paul Jones made a guest appearance on keyboards.
 The rest of the tour included a support slot for Robert Plant, the first dates the band played in Latin America, and a small tour of Japan.
-A second single, "Beyond the Pale", made less of an impact and a third scheduled for the end of the year was cancelled.
-At the end of 1988, The Mission embarked on an eight-date arena tour around the UK, while a collection of their music videos, From Dusk to Dawn, was released.
+A second single, "Beyond the Pale", made less of an impact, and a third scheduled for the end of the year was cancelled.
+At the end of 1988, the Mission embarked on an eight-date arena tour around the UK, while a collection of their music videos, From Dusk to Dawn, was released.